 Signing a training contract is a commitment to completing the SAT.
 Students attend school 4 days per week and work 1 day per week.
 There are theory workbooks, and sometimes training workshops, to complete.
 Completed SATs accrue credits towards a student’s learning account and their Queensland Certificate of Education.

-Although there are hundreds of different training packages, the most common for the Caloundra area are:
+Although there are many different training packages, the most common industries that offer SATs are:

 - Retail (shops)